kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ### Relational database at scale
 How to turn SQL-like into a map-reduce job that can run on a distributed file system.
 This is essentiallu what we mean by relational database at scale.
-- Hive (twice as popular as Pig and developed by Facebook).
+- [Hive | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/blob/master/tutorials/Hive.md)] (twice as popular as Pig and developed by Facebook).
 Hive provides SQL type querying language for the ETL purpose on top of Hadoop file system.
 - Pig (less popular than Hive)

 ### Non relational database